 Not much is known about the biology and behaviour of these very secretive animals.
 The new species found in Singapore was collected by a "yabby-pump" – a tool used to suck small marine animals out of holes in the intertidal area.
 With the help of this method, our “Indopinnixa shellorum” was discovered on beautiful St John's Island, and was collected during the expedition of the Comprehensive Marine Biodiversity Survey from 20 May to 7 June 2013.

 Our vision is to continue playing a long-term, meaningful role in the community in line with our ambition to be a net-zero emissions energy company by 2050 or sooner, in step with society and with customers.

 We began reporting voluntarily on our environmental performance with the first Shell Report that covered 1997.
 We do it to be transparent, and to show how we are contributing to sustainable development.

 More than five generations of Singapore residents have kept faith with us since 1891.
 Discover Shell’s 125 years in Singapore.

-From an oil storage installation, Pulau Bukom has since grown to become one of Shell’s largest integrated oil and petrochemicals sites.
+From an oil storage installation, Pulau Bukom has since grown to become Shell’s only Energy and Chemicals Park in Asia.